Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Inversion of an Object in a Symmetric Monoidal -category and the Relation with Symmetric Spectrum Objects

 is an equivalence.
 But now, by the combination of the Corollary \ref{main5} with the main result of the Corollary 9.4 in \cite{hovey-spectraandsymmetricspectra}, we find a commutative diagram of equivalences

-where the left vertical map is an equivalence because $X$ is symmetric in $\Cmonoidal$; the equivalence $Stab_X(\C)\simeq N_{\Delta}(Sp^{\mathbb{N}}(\V,X)^{\circ})$ follows from the Proposition \ref{main4} and the fact that $\C$ is presentable; the right vertical map is an equivalence because $X$ is already invertible in $N_{\Delta}(Sp^{\Sigma}(\V,X)^{\circ})$ and because a Quillen equivalence between combinatorial model categories induces an equivalence between the underlying $(\infty,1)$-categories (see Lemma 1.3.4.21 of \cite{lurie-ha}).
+where the left vertical map is an equivalence because $X$ is symmetric in $\Cmonoidal$; the equivalence $Stab_X(\C)\simeq N_{\Delta}(Sp^{\mathbb{N}}(\V,X)^{\circ})$ follows from the Proposition \ref{main4} with $G=(X\otimes -)$ (it is a left Quillen functor because $X$ is cofibrant), and the fact that $\C$ is presentable; the right vertical map is an equivalence because $X$ is already invertible in $N_{\Delta}(Sp^{\Sigma}(\V,X)^{\circ})$ and because a Quillen equivalence between combinatorial model categories induces an equivalence between the underlying $(\infty,1)$-categories (see Lemma 1.3.4.21 of \cite{lurie-ha}).
 This same last argument, together with the Corollary 9.4 of \cite{hovey-spectraandsymmetricspectra}, justifies the fact that the lower horizontal map is an equivalence.

 \end{proof} \end{thm}

 \begin{remark} In the proof of Theorem \ref{maintheorem}, we used the condition on $X$ twice.
 The first using the result of \cite{hovey-spectraandsymmetricspectra} and the second with the Proposition \ref{main4}.
 We believe the use of this condition is not necessary.
 Indeed, everything comes down to prove an analogue of Proposition \ref{main4} for the construction of symmetric spectrum objects, replacing the natural numbers by some more complicated partially ordered set.
 If such a result is possible, then the construction of symmetric spectra in the combinatorial simplicial case can be presented as a colimit of a diagram of simplicial categories.
 In this case, the Proposition \ref{main41} would follow immediately even without the condition on $X$.
 We will not pursue this topic here since it won't be necessary for our goals. \end{remark}